BlinkID/blinkid-android/README.md

 * please stress out that you are reporting problem related to Android version of _BlinkID_ SDK
 * if unsure about the problem, you should also provide excerpt from ADB logcat containing license error

+**Keep in mind:** Versions 5.8.0 and above require an internet connection to work under our new License Management Program.

+We’re only asking you to do this so we can validate your trial license key.
+Data extraction still happens offline, on the device itself.
+Once the validation is complete, you can continue using the SDK in offline mode (or over a private network) until the next check.

 ### Other problems

 If you are having problems with scanning certain items, undesired behaviour on specific device(s), crashes inside _BlinkID_ or anything unmentioned, please do as follows: